Voluntary hospital: United Kingdom

-The voluntary hospitals of Manchester in 1929 were these: the Royal Infirmary, St Mary's Hospitals, the Royal Eye Hospital, the Royal Children's Hospital, Ancoats Hospital, the Northern Hospital, the Ear Hospital, St John's Ear Hospital, the Hospital for Consumption, the Hospital for Diseases of the Skin, the Christie Cancer Pavilion, the Radium Institute, the Jewish Hospital, the Babies' Hospital and the Dental Hospital; the Salford voluntary hospitals were Salford Royal Hospital and Greengate Hospital.
+The voluntary hospitals of Manchester in 1929 were the Royal Infirmary, St Mary's Hospital, the Royal Eye Hospital, the Royal Children's Hospital, Ancoats Hospital, the Northern Hospital for Women and Children, the Ear Hospital, St John's Ear Hospital, the Hospital for Consumption, the Hospital for Diseases of the Skin, the Christie Cancer Pavilion, the Radium Institute, the Jewish Hospital, the Babies' Hospital and the Dental Hospital; the Salford voluntary hospitals were Salford Royal Hospital and Greengate Hospital.

 The King's Fund supported the voluntary hospitals in London.

 Ten of the largest and most influential former voluntary hospitals in England established the Shelford Group in 2011 to protect their common interests.

 Australia

 A similar business model applied to all general hospitals in New South Wales up to the 1950s.
-Despite the charitable structure, much of the capital and half of the operating losses were being funded by State Government by 1913.
+Despite the charitable structure, much of the capital and half of the operating losses were being funded by state government by 1913.